 For 13+ readers Know My Place by Eve Ainsworth is a touching tale of a girl in foster care tryign to find a place acleld home.
 Particularly suitable for struggling or dyslexic teen readers this is a must-read.

-And final mention must go to the brand new book Glasgow Boys by Margaret McDonald.
-An astonishing debut that shows love can be so much more than blood, and even from darkest places hope can and does exist.
+And final mention must go to the now multi-award winning debut Glasgow Boys by Margaret McDonald.
+Glasgow Boys has won the Carnegie Medal for Writing and the Shadowers' Choice Medal, the UKLA Award 11-14+ category, and has been shortlisted in the YA Book Prize and The Branford Boase.
+It is an astonishing debut that shows love can be so much more than blood, and even from darkest places hope can and does exist.
 Finlay and Banjo have both grown up in care, once as close as brothers, now they don’t speak at all.
 As both boys struggle with impending adulthood and uncertain futures, will the hope of new friends, the pain of past trauma and the possibility of future love, help them find each other again?

 Raw and unflinchingly honest, Glasgow Boys will make you fall in love with its vulnerable main characters, and make you want to scream at the injustices so many some young people face.